danielsyang/MultiUserBlog/README.md

 This project is live [here](https://blog-udacity-150618.appspot.com/)

-If you want to run it locally, clone this project and then execute **dev_appserver.py .** insinde the project folder.
+If you want to run it locally, clone this project and then execute **dev_appserver.py .** inside the project folder.